birc-stormtroopers/float-radix/README.md

 which, when sorted as bit-patterns, would put the negative numbers in reverse.

 No problem, though, we have a function for reversing parts of an array and we are not afraid to use it.

+Then there are some special interpretations of bit patterns that are not directly translated with the formula above.
+These are encoded in the exponent.

+The smallest exponent is (obviously) zero `0x000` and the highest is `0x7ff`.
+When the exponent is zero, the other bits are potentially interpreted differently.
+If the sign bit is set and the fraction is all zeros, the number is interpreted as negative zero (-0).
+So `-0 = 0b100...0000`.
+As a bit pattern, that is the smallest number with the sign bit set, and with our transformations this will place it right before 0, which is a fine place for negative zero.
+No problem there.

+When the exponent is zero and the fraction is non-zero we get what is called "subnormal" numbers.
+It is just a different interpretation of the fractions.
+Now the number is interpreted as

+$$(-1)^s \times 2^{1-1023} \times 0.b_{51}b_{50}\ldots b_1b_0$$

+which places the numbers in the smallest interval around zero where we don't have a positive exponent, but uniformly placed.
+The bit patterns in the fraction still sort correctly, though, and the transformation based on the sign bit orders them correctly.

 To sum up, if we sort 64-bit floating point numbers in IEEE 754, we can sort them as 64-bit unsigned integers, but then we need to rotate the negative numbers up front to get the sign ordered, and then we need to reverse the negative numbers to get them in order.[^1]